 When we work with clients, we make a special effort to go beyond the analytics to understand how the Principles of Sales Leadership have taken shape in the business.
 We often find that one or more of these principles is a root cause of issues that occur in sales teams.
 We also know from experience that it takes a lot of work and commitment to fully implement these principles in a what is usually a chaotic sales environment.
 We make it a point to advise and work with sales leaders to encourage them to lead by example and to observe these principles in the daily management of their team.

-If you are interested in learning more about how we support sales leaders and help them to optimize their team, please reach out, or take a look at our website, www.funnelmetrics.com for more information.
+If you are interested in learning more about how we support sales leaders and help them to optimize their team, please contact us for more information.